polarityio/servicenow/README.md

 The password for the provided username you want the integration to authenticate as.

 ### Search Field for Asset Lookups
-Field to search for asset lookups in ServiceNow.
-The default is dns_domain.
+A comma separated list of fields to search domains and IPs by in ServiceNow's Asset Table.
+Default is dns_domain, sys_domain_path, ip_address.

 ### Custom IPv4 Fields
 A comma separated list of fields to lookup on IP matches.
 See below for use.